ericlinagora/libfprint-CS9711/tests/README.md

 Possible Issues
 ---------------
-`umockdev-record` aggressively groups URBs.
-In most cases, manual intervention is unfortunately required.
-Often, drivers do a chain of commands like: A then B each with a different reply.
-However, `umockdev-record` could create a file like this:

-    A
-     reply 1
-     reply 2
-    B
-     reply 1
-     reply 2

-In that case, records must be re-ordered:

-    A
-     reply 1
-    B
-     reply 1
-    A
-     reply 2
-    B
-     reply 2

 Other changes may be needed to get everything working.
 For example the `elan` driver relies on a timeout that is not reported correctly.
 In